We love to hear from you about your experiences, your dreams and your passions.

-Blind Grit is the label and brainchild of Australia’s first legally blind fashion designer, Nikki Hind, and with the help of Ability Linkers at North West Alliance partner Intereach, Nikki has launched a crowdfunding campaign to raise money for her first ‘for sale’ fashion line aimed at the athleisure wear market.
+Look out New York, Paris and Milan – ‘Blind Grit’ is out there and heading your way!
+Blind Grit is the label and brainchild of Australia’s first legally blind fashion designer, Nikki Hind, and with the help of Ability Linkers at North West Alliance partner Intereach in Albury Wodonga, Nikki (above) has launched a crowdfunding campaign to raise money for her first ‘for sale’ fashion line aimed at the athleisure wear market.

 For Ability Links participants Mike Smith and Mathew Daymond, dreams came true on the first weekend in November 2018 when they were able to attend the prestigious Artstate 2018 Bathurst with the support of Ability Links Far North Coast (FNC).
 The two men are artists with Lismore-based arts company RealArtWorks.Inc.
 Mike is a musician and songwriter who has been blind since birth, while Mathew is a visual artist and lives with schizophrenia.
 Both also have an intellectual disability, and both are passionate advocates for their community and its recovery from the devastating floods of March 2017.

 It’s a long way from Bangladesh to Mudgee, but with the support of Ability Links Barsha is making the transition.
 Barsha migrated with her family to Australia from their home in Dhaka, the capital of Bangladesh, in 2016.
 Barsha and her husband wanted a better life for their two children and believed the open spaces, fresh air and good education system in Australia would give their children the best opportunities.